mwpowellhtx/Ellumination.Combinatorics/README.md

-# Kingdom Combinatorics
+# Ellumination Combinatorics

-Welcome to the [Combinatorics](http://en.wikipedia.org/wiki/Combinatorics) library.
+Welcome to the [Combinatorics](https://en.wikipedia.org/wiki/Combinatorics) library.
 This solution provides a set of features helpful in the formation and discovery of Combinatorial or related combinations.

 ## Combiner

-The [Combiner](/mwpowellhtx/Kingdom.Combinatorics/src/Kingdom.Combinatorics.Combinatorial/Combiner.cs) is the key to forming and discovering combinations over a range of potentially different sized collections.
+The [Combiner](https://github.com/mwpowellhtx/Ellumination.Combinatorics/src/Ellumination.Combinatorics.Combinatorial/Combiner.cs) is the key to forming and discovering combinations over a range of potentially different sized collections.

 ### Compared and Contrasted with Tally Counters